reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-The workshop on Foundations of Reasoning in Language Models (FoRLM) will take place on **Saturday, December 6 at NeurIPS 2025** in San Diego, California.
+The workshop on Foundations of Reasoning in Language Models (FoRLM) will take place during the weekend of **December 6-7 (TBD) at NeurIPS 2025** in San Diego, California.

 Our workshop's goal is to <span style="color: #ac0da2;">**advance foundational understanding, principled innovations, and rigorous scientific evaluations for reasoning in language models**</span>.
 These advancements are built upon theoretical analyses and controlled empirical studies that illuminate how reasoning emerges, where it fails, and how it can be systematically improved.